LEndres-NetSPI/WaPen-toolbox/WaPen-Methodology/WaPen-methodology.md

 ## Inspect Everything

+# Nessus Scan
+- Perform a nessus scan with the `NetSPI Standard` config

 ## How to Record a Micro (auth)
 How to record `micro` (auth) for crawl and audit:
 	- New Scan --> Application login